tomtomwombat/fastbloom/README.md

 ```

 ### Background
 Bloom filters are a space efficient approximate membership set data structure.
-False positives from a membership check are possible, but false negatives are not, i.e. `contains` for all items in the set is guaranteed to return true, while `contains` for all items not in the set probably return false.
+False positives from a membership check are possible, but false negatives are not.
+[See more](https://en.wikipedia.org/wiki/Bloom_filter).

 Blocked bloom filters are supported by an underlying bit vector, chunked into 512, 256, 128, or 64 bit "blocks", to track item membership.
 To insert, a number of bits are set at positions, based on the item's hash, in one of the underlying bit vector's block.
 To check membership, a number of bits are checked at positions, based on the item's hash, in one of the underlying bit vector's block.
 [See more on blocked bloom filters](https://web.archive.org/web/20070623102632/http://algo2.iti.uni-karlsruhe.de/singler/publications/cacheefficientbloomfilters-wea2007.pdf).